The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A party who agrees to be responsible for the payment of another party's debts should that party default.

 Used to indicate that a certain amount of a customer's balance may not be withdrawn until an item has been collected, or until a specific check or debit is posted.
-See also Funds Availability.
+See related question Funds Availability.

 A home equity loan allows you to tap into your home's built-up equity, which is the difference between the amount that your home could be sold for and the amount that you still owe.